Solora

 installbash

-npm install @soloraa/sdk
+npm install @soloraaa/sdk @solana/web3.js

 # or

-pnpm add @soloraa/sdk
+pnpm add @soloraaa/sdk @solana/web3.js

 Five-line example

-import { SoloraaClient } from "@soloraa/sdk";
+import { SoloraaClient } from "@soloraaa/sdk";

 });